Erectile dysfunction (ED) is a distressing but common condition, affecting around

 This is an

-If low testosterone levels and low sex drive are factors in your ED, your doctor may recommend testosterone therapy in combination with a PDE5 inhibitor.
+If low testosterone levels and low sex drive are factors in your ED, a doctor may recommend testosterone therapy in combination with a PDE5 inhibitor.

 Experts also note that addressing low testosterone on its own isn’t always enough to improve ED, so working with ED-specific treatments can help.